SOMAK939/file-sharing-platform/README.txt

 ## Future Improvements
-- Implement WebSocket-based real-time notifications for upload completion.
+- Implementation of a WebSocket-based real-time notifications for upload completion.

-- Deploy a fully containerized version using Docker.
+- Deployment of  a fully containerized version using Docker.

-- Deploy it over EC2 via CLI
+- Deployment over EC2 via CLI

+Note:
+The uploads folder contains all the files uploaded during testing of the routes.